gcpce/care-packages/MachineLearning/README.md

 This Google Next talk shows [Machine Learning APIs by example](https://youtu.be/w1xNTLH1zlA) that your enterprise can use to accelerate ML use in production applications with pre-built models

+This Devoxx talk is fairly technical and shows [Machine Learning at Google Scale](https://youtu.be/zqWt8oI4gEw) with details on the algorithms, technology, and various use cases

 ## Blogs

 The [Google Big Data and Machine Learning Blog](https://cloud.google.com/blog/big-data/) provides